kcotrinam/foodpeeker/README.md

 # Mounsters Hunter

-> This is an web application where the user will be able to find different recipes of food around the world.
-The use can select by countries or categories.
-Besides, The use can filter the meal based on the name.
+> This is a web application where the user will be able to find different recipes of food around the world.
+The user can select by country or category.
+Besides, The user can filter the meal based on the name.

 ![screenshot](./docs/screenshot.png)